eebod/E-space-hashnode/clf5zu7k3000009k01hpz8cgv.md

 '**Screenshot**' describes how the image is taken, '**.png**' is the file format the image is saved in, and '**number**' is a variable that gets incremented with every new screenshot.
 The very first time you take a screenshot on windows, that first picture is stored as 'screenshot (1).png', and that number (1) is stored in Window's registry.
 The next time you take another screenshot, it pulls the last value saved in the registry, adds one(1) to it and names the new screenshot with that value.
 That would mean the next screenshot saved after the first image would be saved as 'screenshot (2).png'.

-The issue I had, was with the numbering process.
+The issue I have is with the numbering process.
 It only goes up and never adjusts to take account of deleted images or a change in the file numbering.
-It just keeps incrementing the last saved number in the screenshot counter registry and naming new files with that value.
+It continuously increments the last saved number in the screenshot counter registry and names new files with that value.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1678465854077/0621d7cf-935c-415d-92ca-c77833371e21.png align="center")

 Taking a look at the image above in the screenshot folder, you would find examples of my earlier complaints regarding discrepancies with the file naming/numbering.
-We'll be fixing that with the script later in this article, to re-order the files in numerical descending order and update Windows' registry on the new screenshot file numbers.
+We'll be fixing that with our NodeJS script later in this article.
+The script would to rename and rearrange the screenshot files in numerical descending order and thereafter update Windows' registry with the new screenshot file numbers.

 You might say, but that's not a big deal, and I could live with that and you'll be very right, millions of Windows users do and it in no way hinders how they use their machine.
 But unfortunately, I have been bestowed the power to write codes and make things conform, and I would love to use this power at this junction.